fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 ### Rescuing Irkalla (Magan Underworld)

 One of the plot points that we learned in Exposition Cavern involves the fact that Nergal and Irkalla don't seem to be getting along.
+(There's a reminder about this on the statues in the Lansk Undercity, if you happened to go there already.)
 When you visited Nergal in the Necropolis he made reference to being 'in exile' and that he knew what you were going to do with the Silver Key but didn't care.
 Let's not disappoint him.

 Take the Nexus to the Mystic Wood, climb down to the Underworld, and visit Irkalla's Realm.
 Head to the E shore and `(U)se` the Golden Boots to hop to the Isle of Woe, then `(U)se` the Silver Key to free Irkalla.
 She hands you 500 XP and a potion of water breathing (confusingly named the "Water Potion") and sends you out to the [Eastern Isles](#the-eastern-isles) to find Roba's Skull with instructions to bring it to the Dwarves afterwards.
 There are a few additional steps we need to take first, but we'll get there soon enough.

 The Silver Key should have been consumed rescuing Irkalla, but if it wasn't, you can drop it now.

-### Putting the "Fun" Back In "Funderworld" (Lansk Undercity)

-Remember that cesspool of bureaucracy, Lansk?
-Well, it turns out there's an underground city, too, and since we're in the Underworld anyway, we'll just use the basement entrance.
-If you're on King's, you could also take a ferry from the Old Dock directly to the Undercity for $500, or you could choose to find your way to Lansk topside and pay a bureaucrat at the Department of Lubrication a bunch of grease money.
-But this way's much easier; find the building between Irkalla's Realm and the Recharge Pool, then take the stairs up.
-Suddenly, it's like you're in New Orleans during Mardi Gras `(p121)`.

-You should be able to handle the fights down here, and there are plenty, but be aware that some of these can kill you.

-The one thing you really need to do here is visit the dragon in the center of the city.
-The entrance is on the E side; there's a secret door in the S of the interior part of the wall, with a locked door behind it.
-It's a sad dragon `(p126)`, and apparently it has a boo-boo. `(U)se` a Healing Potion on it and it will give you a Dragon Gem.
-(You can also cast any healing spell, or buy an Ankh from the [Mud Toad souvenir shop](things-and-stuff.md#souvenir-shop) for $50 and `(U)se` that instead.)

-If you take a tour of the corners, you can catch up on some of the mythology of the realm.
-In the NW corner there's a statue of Irkalla `(p122)`. `(U)se` Strength to move it, and you'll find a locked chest (difficulty 3) with a bunch of Dragon Stones and a Glow Sword (1d30, +1 AV), which requires STR 24 despite only being a one-handed weapon.
-Yikes!
-Nergal `(p123)` is in the NE corner, the Universal God `(p124)` in the SW corner, and Enkidu `(p125)` in the SE corner.

-**Merchants**: On the E side, just N of where you came in there's a healer, N of that is an [armor shop](things-and-stuff.md#exeters-fine-shield-and-armors), and N of that is a [weapons shop](things-and-stuff.md#doctor-deaths-killing-and-maiming-emporium).

-On the W side, the S-most building is "closed", but you can go through the secret door in the NW corner and find a [magic shop](things-and-stuff.md#magic-inc) where you can buy *D:Cure All,* the best group-cure spell in the game.
-You can also get a backup copy of *D:Create Wall*.

-N of the magic shop is the [Ministry of EZ Paperwork](things-and-stuff.md#ministry-of-ez-paperwork), a shop where you can buy important papers like Citizenship Papers or the Governor's Pass.
-The "Kings Ticket" [sic] can be used on the N side by the docks to take a ferry to the Old Dock on King's Isle.
-I suppose that's useful if you don't have enough *Arcane Lore* to use the Nexus.

-Opposite the magic shop there's a nasty combat, then stairs to the surface.
-These are one-way unless you've opened them from above, so I don't recommend ever taking them (because Lansk proper is an annoying place to be, and not just because of the bureaucracy).
-Head back out via the Underworld instead.

 ### I'm On A Boat (Smuggler's Cove)